BetMGM bonus code CBSSPORTS: Get $150 bonus bets for Heat-Lakers, Spurs-Suns basketball on Thursday, March 19

 Best bets for Thursday, March 19

-The Los Angeles Lakers made it seven victories in a row when they knocked off the Houston Rockets 124-116 on Wednesday.
-Now they're on a back-to-back in Miami against the Heat.
-The Lakers have surged to third in the Western Conference while the Heat are seventh in the East.
-Miami is 7-3 in its past 10 games but has lost its past two.
-Despite their recent success, the Lakers are 5.5-point underdogs.
-The SportsLine Projection Model expects them to have some trouble Thursday, as Los Angeles is covering the spread just 52% of the time and winning in 46% of simulations.
-The model has a strong play on Spurs vs. Suns, giving an "A" grade to Over 228.5, which hits in 64% of simulations.
+The Los Angeles Lakers have been on a roll, with Wednesday's 124-116 victory against the Houston Rockets their seventh consecutive victory.
+Now they face a quick turnaround in Miami against a Heat team that has won seven of its past 10.
+The Heat have lost their past two and sit seventh in the East, while the Lakers are third in the Western Conference.
+Because they are playing on the road on a back-to-back, the Lakers are 5.5-point underdogs, and the SportsLine Projection Model thinks that's about right.
+Los Angeles is covering the spread in 61% of the model simulations and winning 49% of the time.
+Spurs vs. Suns also is a highlight of the Thursday NBA schedule, and the model gives an "A" grade on that game to go Over 228.5 points, as that hits in 60% of simulations.
 Click here to bet on today's basketball games at BetMGM:

 The NHL also has some enticing matchups Thursday, including a Canadiens vs. Red Wings Atlantic Division scrum.
 The Red Wings are fifth in the division but just two points behind the third-place Canadiens and eight behind the division-leading Buffalo Sabres.
 Montreal is a slight -111 money-line favorite, with Detroit priced at -108.
 The SportsLine model has the Canadiens winning in 55% of its simulations.
 There's also a rematch of the past two Stanley Cup finals, and the model gives a "B" grade to Over 6.5 goals in Oilers vs. Panthers.
 Edmonton is a -160 favorite against two-time defending champion Florida (+135), which sits last in the Atlantic.
 The Oilers are second in the Pacific Division and fifth in the Western Conference.
 Bet on Canadiens vs. Red Wings and more NHL games at BetMGM: